See the Story Index for Wael Abdelgawad’s other stories.

 It was not the first time I’d had to do this.

 I briefly wondered if the thugs might locate me.
 I doubted it.
 I did not frequent bars and pool halls.
-The neighborhood where I’d been attacked was known as Little Saigon.
-Though it was only a few miles away, it might have been another world.
+The neighborhood where I’d been attacked was known as Little Cambodia.
+Though it was only a few miles away, it might as well have been another world.
 No one there would have recognized me.

 When I was done washing up, I called the Anwars.
 The hour was late, but I’d told them I would check in daily.
 I left a message apprising them of my progress.
 I said simply that I’d spoken to Alejandra Rodriguez and that I was now looking for Tarek, who was no longer at the rehab center.
 No need to point out their lies.
 They knew that I knew, and that was enough.